guitarvydas/guitarvydas.github.io/_posts/2021-05-26-Construction Industry Takeaways.md

 - It is not enough to reuse Architecture.
 - We should reuse organizational principles from other professions.

-For example, Architecture/Engineering/Construction organizatal structure could be borrowed from construction industries.
+For example, Architecture/Engineering/Construction organizational structure could be borrowed from construction industries.

 Most software organizations don't yet understand that Engineering is not Coding.
 # Software Development Roles